fkuep/should-pulp3-have-installer-packages/README.md

 # should-pulp3-have-installer-packages
 Why I fear pulp has no installer and does not even want it.

+### Summary
+I don't consider https://github.com/pulp/pulp_installer an installer but "orchestrator". e.g. When it says it supports fedora 35, that does not mean pulp is installed into fedora, but it is supported to enslave a fedora 35 host to become an orchestrated pulp-system.
+The result is, I don't have an installation, but an integration project.
+In the rest of the file I have reiterated what an installer-package is for me to highlight, where pulp_installer probably never can be an installer.
+For You to choose, if You like to clarify, what not expect from it or what instead to develop to call it "pulp the installer , the all-current-supported thing."

 *"the thing , that puts it in my system"*

 ## Terms: